azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

-### Security

-GuardDuty: continuous threat and anomaly detection for AWS accounts, workloads (EC2, EKS), and data stored in **Amazon S3**.
-Protects against **cryptocurrency mining**.
-It detect account and bucket **compromises**.
-Suspending GuardDuty stops the service from analyzing data but doesn't delete findings nor configs.
-Disabling GuardDuty deletes its data and configs.
-Data sources: CloudTrail Events, VPC Flow logs and DNS Logs.

-Amazon Macie: identify sensitive data stored on S3

-Inspector: automated and continual vulnerability management.
-Inspector is more about identifying vulnerabilities and evaluating against security best practices.
-It does **NOT** detect compromise.

-Web Applicaiton Firewall: can be deployed on ALB, API Gateway, Cloudfront.
-It helps against SQL injection and cross site scripting attacks.

-AWS Shield protects you from common network and transport layer DDoS attacks free of charge.
-AWS Shield Advanced does offer protection to resources outside of AWS.
-This should NOT cause unexpected spike in billing costs.

-SSM Parameter Store: can serve as a secrets store, but you must rotate the secrets yourself (no automation)

-Secrets Manager: secret rotation with built-in integration for RDS, Redshift, DocmentDB.

-CloudHSM: dedicated hardware security module to manage and store your encryption keys.
-It doesn't help with distribution of keys.

-AWS allows penetration for some of resources without prior authorization.

 ### CloudTrail

 In console you can view events since last 90 days.